DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Introduction

 for given hyperparameters $L\in\N$, $N_0,N_1,\dots,N_L\in\N$.
 Given an ``activation function'' $\varrho\in C(\R,\R)$, a neural network $\Phi$ then describes a function $R_\varrho(\Phi)\in C(\R^{N_0},\R^{N_L})$ that can be evaluated by the recursion

-The number of nonzero values in the matrix vector tuples defining $\Phi$ describe the size of $\Phi$ which will be denoted by $\mathcal{M}(\Phi)$.
+The number of nonzero values in the matrix vector tuples defining $\Phi$ describe the size of $\Phi$ which will be denoted by $\mathcal{M}(\Phi)$ and the depth of the network $\Phi$, i.e. its number of affine transformations, will be denoted by $\L(\Phi)$.
 We refer to \Cref{NNSetting} for a more detailed description.
 A popular activation function $\relu$ is the so-called \emph{``Rectified Linear Unit''} $\mathrm{ReLU}(x)=\max\{x,0\}$ \cite{goodfellow2016deep}.

 An increasing body of research addresses the approximation properties (or ``expressive power'') of deep neural networks, where by ``approximation properties'' we mean the study of the optimal tradeoff between the size $\mathcal{M}(\Phi)$ and the approximation error $\|u-R_\varrho(\Phi)\|$ of neural networks approximating functions $u$ from a given function class.
 Classical references include \cite{hornik1990universal,cybenko1989approximation,barron1993universal,chui1994neural} as well as the summary \cite{pinkus1999approximation} and the references therein.
 In these works it is shown that deep neural networks provide optimal approximation rates for classical smoothness spaces such as Sobolev spaces or Besov spaces.
 More recently these results have been extended to Shearlet and Ridgelet spaces \cite{bolcskei2017optimal}, Modulation spaces \cite{pere}, piecewise smooth functions \cite{PetVoigt} and polynomial chaos expansions \cite{schwab2017deep}.
 All these results indicate that all classical approximation methods based on sparse expansions can be emulated by neural networks.